 Fatigue

 Fatigue is perhaps one of the most common symptoms of fibromyalgia in women.
-It makes it hard to get out of bed, stay awake during meetings, or complete projects at work.
-But it’s not just physical fatigue that affects your daily life; you may experience emotional and mental fatigue, too.
+It makes it hard to get out of bed, stay awake, or complete daily activities.
+It’s not just physical fatigue that affects your daily life; you may also experience emotional and mental fatigue.
 Depression is also a common symptom for women with fibromyalgia.
-You may feel down or hopeless about your condition and your future, and even guilty about how much you rely on others for help with day-to-day tasks like cooking, cleaning, and shopping.
+You may feel down or hopeless about your condition and future and even guilty about how much you rely on others for help with day-to-day tasks like cooking, cleaning, and shopping.

-In some cases, people who have fibromyalgia may be diagnosed with an autoimmune disorder, such as lupus or rheumatoid arthritis.
-This means their immune system is attacking healthy cells instead of fighting off viruses and bacteria.
-The good news is there are treatments available to manage these conditions, including medications and lifestyle changes.
-If you suspect you have an autoimmune disorder, talk to your doctor right away so he can determine if additional testing is necessary.
+In some cases, people with fibromyalgia may be diagnosed with an autoimmune disorder, such as lupus or rheumatoid arthritis.
+The immune system attacks healthy cells in these conditions instead of fighting viruses and bacteria.
+Treatments for these conditions include medications and lifestyle changes.
+If you suspect you have an autoimmune disorder, talk to your doctor as soon as possible.

 Irritable Bowel Syndrome

 Irritable bowel syndrome, or IBS, is a chronic condition characterized by abdominal pain and alternating bouts of diarrhea and constipation.
-Stress often makes symptoms worse, so stress management is an important part of managing IBS.
-People with IBS should follow a diet that avoids known triggers like certain high-fiber foods and caffeine.
-They also should avoid alcohol.
-Exercise can help ease symptoms, as can relaxation techniques such as meditation.
+Stress often makes symptoms worse, so stress management is an integral part of managing IBS.
+People with IBS should follow a diet that avoids known triggers such as high-fiber foods, caffeine, and alcohol.
+Exercise and meditation can help ease IBS symptoms.
 Many people find relief from their symptoms through self-care approaches such as hypnosis and acupuncture.

 Dizziness, Vertigo, Nausea, Or Lightheadedness

 Many people with fibromyalgia experience symptoms of dizziness, vertigo, nausea, or lightheadedness when they stand up.
-The cause is thought to be due to a drop in blood pressure and oxygen levels, resulting from fluid retention.
+These symptoms may be due to a drop in blood pressure and oxygen levels resulting from fluid retention.
 It’s also important to note that extreme fatigue can mimic these symptoms.
-If you’re experiencing any of these symptoms, it’s best to talk with your doctor and undergo further testing.
-For example, if you have been diagnosed with fibromyalgia but are still experiencing lightheadedness, it could be an indication of anemia.
-Additionally, doctors may use tests such as an EKG (electrocardiogram) to rule out other heart-related issues.
+If you have been diagnosed with fibromyalgia and are experiencing lightheadedness, it could be an indication of anemia.
+You should talk with your doctor if you’re experiencing any of these symptoms.

 Emotional Well-being And Mood Swings

-About 80 percent of women with fibromyalgia will experience some form of mood swings, ranging from major depression to irritability.
+About 80 percent of women with fibromyalgia experience some form of mood swings, ranging from irritability to significant depression.
 Any woman can be affected by mood-related symptoms, but it’s important to note that women are more likely than men to experience sleep problems and depression.
-It’s unclear why these mood-related issues are so prevalent among fibromyalgia sufferers, but they can certainly make symptoms worse.
+It’s unclear why these mood-related issues are so prevalent among people living with fibromyalgia, but they can certainly make symptoms worse.

-To cope with your symptoms, it’s important to find ways to manage your emotional well-being and manage negative thoughts.
-There are numerous ways to reduce your symptoms of fibromyalgia in women and improve your quality of life.
-It is important you consult with your doctor if you’re experiencing any serious medical problems or have questions about treatments.
+Finding ways to manage your emotional well-being and negative thoughts is essential.
+There are numerous ways to reduce symptoms of fibromyalgia in women and improve your quality of life.
+You must consult your doctor if you’re experiencing serious medical problems or have questions about treatments.
 A functional medicine doctor specializing in fibromyalgia and chronic pain can help.
 As with most chronic conditions, managing fibromyalgia requires a team effort between patient and practitioner.
 Together, you can help find solutions that will work for you.